Accreditations and professional recognition

 AACSB accreditation is awarded to business schools that meet the strict standards of quality academic and professional excellence and is known, worldwide, as the longest standing, most recognised form of academic accreditation an institution and its business programs can earn.

-The CGSB MBA is the only course in Western Australia and is one of only 7 Australian courses to hold EPAS accreditation from the European Foundation for Management Development (EFMD).
+Curtin’s MBA program is the only course in Western Australia and is one of only five Australian courses to hold EPAS accreditation from the European Foundation for Management Development (EFMD).
 EPAS accreditation means the MBA has been assessed as achieving the right balance between high academic quality and practical relevance for students in a global business environment.

 For students, EPAS accreditation means the quality of your MBA will be recognised and valued wherever you choose to live and work.